mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 # How to Update the Handbook

+## Who can update update the Handbook?

+Contributions from everyone, from staff members to community members, are welcome.
+You don't have to work at Mattermost to submit an update or fix something that's caught your eye.

+## How do I know what to update?

+"Update the Handbook" is a term we use regularly at Mattermost but it's not always obvious exactly what to update or how.
+Here are some examples of what a Handbook update could be:

+* Updating your team page with new team members and AORs.
+* Adding a new page to describe a new process.
+* Updating existing content to accommodate a change in process, policy, or requirement.
+* Archiving old content that should be preserved for reference.

+Updating the Handbook can be as easy as fixing a typo, or as complex as reorganizing an entire section.
+The key is to update it regularly, so that updates are less daunting and time-consuming.

 ## Guidelines

+The Handbook is a public-facing body of work and although it's a constantly-evolving work-in-progress, we still need to ensure our content is accurate, easy to read, and clear.

 * **Be concise:** Say what's essential, not more.
 * **Get feedback:** Have someone from your target audience read your draft to share feedback so you can [savor surprises](../about-mattermost/mindsets.md#savor-surprises).
+* **Don't aim for perfection:** Our goal is regular iteration and so your content doesn't have to be perfect before it's published.
+It will be reviewed by an editor prior to publication so any major errors will be addressed then.

 ## Steps